dchristian3188/dchristian3188.github.io/_posts/2017-05-16-Introduction to PowerShell Classes.md

 The other big use case is DSC.
 DSC is gaining more and more traction everyday.
 With this increased adoption, there is an even larger gap for new resources.
-DSC Class based resources are just easier to to develop and maintain.
+DSC Class-based resources are just easier to to develop and maintain.
 I will detail this process further in an upcoming post.
 # Class Basics
 ## What Is A Class?